ForcesKey Facts

 Contact vs Non-Contact Forces

 This key facts covers Contact vs Non-Contact Forces within Forces & Their Effects for GCSE Physics.
-Revise Forces & Their Effects in Forces for GCSE Physics with 25 exam-style questions and 11 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+Revise Forces & Their Effects in Forces for GCSE Physics with 28 exam-style questions and 11 flashcards.
+This topic shows up very often in GCSE exams, so students should be able to explain it clearly, not just recognise the term.
 It is section 2 of 13 in this topic.
 Use this key facts to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position